 To freeze the meat, cool it completely and then put it in a ziploc freezer bag (or other freezer safe container) and make sure to squeeze out as much air as possible before closing it.
 Then just pop it in the freezer!

 The sloppy joe meat will be good in the freezer for 2 – 3 months.

 When you’re ready to reheat it, defrost in the fridge overnight and then you can reheat it on the stovetop.
 It will be thicker than you want but a splash or 2 of water will help to get it back to it’s sloppy state.

 Make sure you subscribe to my email list to get all my new recipes delivered right to your inbox!

 - 1 small onion, diced

 - 1 tablespoon dijon mustard

-Serve immediately on rolls and topped with cheddar cheese.
+- Serve immediately on toasted buns and topped with cheddar cheese.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.